-- Respect pre-harvest intervals and post-harvest withholding periods for products that have been treated with pesticides to avoid unacceptable levels of residues.31 - Do not store or transport pesticides and fertilizers with food (human or livestock foodstuffs) or beverages (including drinking water). - Ensure that animals and unauthorized people are not present in the areas where pesticides or other potentially harmful products are handled, stored, or applied. - Store manure and crop protection products as far away from dwellings as possible, and use measures, such as covering the manure, to reduce odors and atmospheric emissions.
+- Use biological or lower-risk-profile products, if available. - Respect pre-harvest intervals and post-harvest withholding periods for products that have been treated with pesticides to avoid unacceptable levels of residues.35 - Do not store or transport pesticides and fertilizers with food (human or livestock foodstuffs) or beverages (including drinking water). - Ensure that animals and unauthorized people are not present in the areas where pesticides or other potentially harmful products are handled, stored, or applied. - Store manure and crop protection products as far away from dwellings as possible, and use measures, such as covering the manure, to reduce odors and atmospheric emissions.